 - Flooring, drapes, cabinetry

 If you are about to enter into a tenancy agreement (whether as a tenant or a landlord) pre & post dilapidation reports are a worthwhile investment.
+We offer industry-leading dilapidation reports in the Northern Territory.
 Speak to the experts from Houspect today to learn more about the services we offer in the Northern Territory.